openbudgeteer/openbudgeteer.github.io/docs/config.md

 ### Additional comments

+- The usage of `CONNECTION_ROOT_PASSWORD` is optional in case user and database for MariaDB or MySQL are not existing and should be created by OpenBudgeteer.

+!!! warning "Pre-release notice"

+    Below comments only apply for `pre-release` and are planned to be released with Update `1.7`.

 - `CONNECTION_PROVIDER` is case-insensitive, so you can use for example `mysql` or `MYSQL`
 - Using MySQL, MariaDB or PostgreSQL parameter `CONNECTION_DATABASE` can have maximum lenght of 64 chars using below character sets:
     - `0-9`